 Furthermore, a study from the University of Minnesota found that only aroud 1 out of 10 consumer in the US actually looks at calorie count, and only 1% looks at the other components (total fat, trans fat, sugar, and serving size) on almost all labels.

-Knowing what you’re eating is a crucial component in being healthy and reading nutrition labels is vital if you want to know what you’re actually eating.
+Knowing what you’re eating is a crucial component of being healthy and reading nutrition labels is vital if you want to know what you’re actually eating.